sky-ecosystem/rates-conv/README.md

 ## Conv

-**Onchain repository for DSS rates**
+On-chain repository for MCD rates.

-Conv stores all per-second DSS rates for annualized BPSs in a single on-chain repository.
+`Conv` stores all per-second MCD rates for annualized BPSs in a single on-chain repository.

+It allows to convert BPS into `RAY` accumulators and _vice versa_.

 ### Motivation